 Other adults will NOT be added to an application unless their addition would not change the unit size for which the family qualifies, although the family may file a different application with a different family composition when the waiting list is open.

+The Lottery System

+As applications are received they will be assigned sequential numbers.
+Each application will retain its number until the applicant family is processed for admission.

+The applications will be sorted by the unit size (number of bedrooms needed) and type (elderly, near-elderly, disabled, disabled needing accessible unit, and non-elderly/disabled – general occupancy)

+As vacant units become ready for reoccupancy, HACC will use a lottery system to select applicants/transferees to be offered the ready units from applicants/transferees on the appropriate bedroom size list.

+The applicant/transferee selected by the lottery will receive one offer of the ready vacant unit – it must be the correct size and type for the family.

+If the applicant fails to accept the unit offer in three days, the applicant/transferee will be removed from the waiting list.

 Closing and Re-opening the Waiting List

 Waiting lists will be opened and closed in accordance with proper public notice.
 Applicant names will be removed from the waiting list only in accordance if they: